NegatioN/negation.github.io/_favorites/quote_152.md

 ---
 text: >
-  "Turn your wounds into wisdom." - Oprah Winfrey
+  "Obstacles are those frightful things you see when you take your eyes off your goals." - Henry Ford
 type: quote
 ---